Share This :

-- Mowing the field: It’s generally recommended that the grass on a baseball field be kept at a length between 1 to 2.5 inches, depending on the kind of grass.
+- Mowing – It’s generally recommended that the grass on a baseball field be kept at a length between one and two and a half inches, depending on the kind of grass.
 The grass should never be allowed to grow so long that more than 1/3 of the leaf tissue would need to be cut to get it back to the recommended length.
 Letting the grass grow too long before cutting it can cause damage to the turf.
 This may require weekly mowing during the season.

-- Watering the field: Regularly watering the field can keep the grass healthy.
-During the spring and summer, it’s best to water the field about every three days as early in the morning as possible (around 5 or 6 a.m. is ideal) before the sun puts too much strain on the grass.
+- Watering – Regularly watering the field can keep the grass healthy.
+During the spring and summer, it’s best to water the field about every three days as early in the morning as possible (around five or six in the morning is ideal) before the sun puts too much strain on the grass.

-- Keeping the field smooth and even: A smooth, level playing surface is essential for player safety.
-Every week, someone (or better, a team of volunteers) should inspect the entire field — infield, outfield, base paths, batter’s box, etc. — to make sure it’s smooth and even with no sudden dips, cracks or elevations.
+- Smoothing – A smooth, level playing surface is essential for player safety.
+Every week, someone (or better, a team of volunteers) should inspect the entire field—infield, outfield, base paths, batter’s box, etc.—to make sure it’s smooth and even with no sudden dips, cracks or elevations.
 Base paths need to be dragged and raked each week to create a safe playing surface.
 It is also a good idea to use infield turf covers to protect heavily trafficked areas of the field from rain, frost and other weather conditions.